MattechLab/monalisa/docs/coil_sensitivity_map.rst

    autoFlag = true;

 At the start of the script, the paths to the files and to the folder where the map should be saved can be set.
-The resulting map is only saved if the save flag is set to true at the start of the script.
+The resulting map is only saved if the save flag is set to true.

 .. code-block:: matlab

    % Flag; saves the coil sensitivity map if true doSave = true;

-Are the paths not set in the script, a file selection dialog box will pop up during run time, where the user has to select the pre-scan .mdr files.
+If the paths aren't set in the script, a file selection dialog box will pop up at run time, where the user has to select the pre-scan .mdr files.
-First for the body coil, then for the surface coils and lastly the folder where the result is saved (if the flag is set to true).
+In order the body coil file,  the surface coil file and the directory where the result is saved (if the flag is set to true).

 .. _automatedEstimation:

 Automated Estimation
 --------------------
-While using the automated mode, only one more input is required by the user.
-This input is to confirm the selection of the ROI of the reconstruction.
+In automated mode, the user only needs to provide one additional input: confirming the selection of the region of interest (ROI) for reconstruction.
-This region is used to create the estimate of the coil sensitivity.
-Pixels outside this region are estimated by solving the Laplace equation.
+This region is essential for estimating the coil sensitivity.
+Ensure that the blue box completely encompasses the area you wish to image, but select the smallest possible bounding box.
+Pixels outside this region are estimated by solving the Laplace equation:

 .. math::
    \Delta f = 0

-The selection can be modified by dragging the vertices of the boxes.
+The blue selection can be modified by dragging the vertices of the boxes.
 The values are updated either after releasing the vertex or, if the "Update on move" option is ticked, while dragging the vertex.
 Two of these figures will open, during which the code execution is interrupted until confirmation, one for Root Mean Square (RMS) values and one for the Maximum Intensity Projection (MIP):

 .. image:: images/ROI-selection.png